landlab/landlab/docs/landlab.grid.network.rst

    rst files will be PERMANENTLY LOST whenever the documentation is updated.
    Make changes directly to the txt files instead.

-..  _Raster:
+..  _Network:

-General class methods and attributes of the `landlab.grid.raster` module
+General class methods and attributes of the `landlab.grid.network` module
 ------------------------------------------------------------------------

 Landlab's network grids are implemented by the class `NetworkModelGrid`,